PhilJay/MPAndroidChart/README.md

  - Search [**known issues**](https://github.com/PhilJay/MPAndroidChart/issues) for your problem (open and closed)
  - Create new issues (if your issue does not exist yet)

-Please let me know via e-mail that you have opened a stackoverflow question so that I can get to answering it right away.
+You can let me know via e-mail that you have opened a stackoverflow question so that I might get to answering it more quickly.
 Thank you.

 Features
 =======